Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees

-Furthermore, \citet{bolte2021conservative} demonstrates that the Clarke subdifferential is a subset of the conservative field for any potential functions.
+Furthermore, \citet{bolte2021conservative} demonstrate that the Clarke subdifferential is a subset of the conservative field for any potential functions.
 For nonsmooth neural networks, the conservative fields associated with AD algorithms may introduce infinitely many spurious stationary points \citep{bolte2021nonsmooth,bianchi2022convergence}.
-Therefore, the results in some existing frameworks \citep{benaim2005stochastic,davis2020stochastic,bolte2021conservative} cannot guarantee the convergence to meaningful stationary points for $f$.
+Therefore, when we design stochastic subgradient methods based on the conservative field, the results in some existing frameworks \citep{benaim2005stochastic,davis2020stochastic,bolte2021conservative} can only ensure the convergence to stationary points in the sense of conservative field.
+As demonstrated in \citep{bolte2021nonsmooth,bianchi2022convergence}, these results fail to guarantee the convergence to meaningful stationary points of $f$.
 To this end, \citet{bianchi2022convergence} establishes that under mild assumptions with randomized initial points and stepsizes, SGD can find Clarke stationary points for nonsmooth neural networks almost surely.
 However, their analysis is limited to SGD without any momentum term, and how to extend their results to Adam-family methods remains an open question.

-\paragraph{Challenges from heavy-tailed evaluation noises}
+\subsection{Challenges from Heavy-tailed Evaluation Noises}